ansh000800/Zomato_Restaurant_Data_EDA/README.md

 🚀 Getting Started
 1. Clone the repository
-2. Download the Zip Raw Dataset.
+2. Download the Dataset From Kaggle API (Data is too Large to Upload.).
 3. Open the File in VS Code or any other coding aaplication.
 4. Download the required Python Libraries.